 “Computers in the early 1960s,” you see, “were huge.
 The idea of squeezing such a monster into a spacecraft seemed preposterous.”
 But that wasn’t really going to be a problem since, as we have already seen, clearing seemingly insurmountable obstacles was something that the aerospace community was uniquely skilled at in the 1960s.
 The engineers working on the onboard computer utilized an entirely new technology known as the silicon chip.
 The technology was so new though that no one knew what it could actually do.
 And as with the gyros, it proved to be nearly impossible to produce chips of acceptable quality.

 At the time, ‘software’ was a virtually unknown concept.
 As Moon Machines duly reported, “With nobody clear on exactly what the computer should do, the software engineers were free to write almost anything they liked.”
 One of those flight software developers, Alex Kosmala, made the following remarkable admission: “There were no specs.
 We made it up.
-Uhmm … and it’s always [been] amazing to me – why was allowed to program something that hadn’t even been specified [but] that would be critical in assuring the success of the whole Apollo Program?
+Uhmm … and it’s always [been] amazing to me – why was I allowed to program something that hadn’t even been specified [but] that would be critical in assuring the success of the whole Apollo Program?
 I couldn’t believe it, but that’s the way it was.
 We made it up as we went along!”

 I’m going to take a wild guess here and say that NASA probably wasn’t unduly concerned since the functioning of the software would only have mattered if the agency was planning to actually send guys to the Moon.